Cypriano: A Modern American Cyprianista's Perspective

 Saints Cyprian of Antioch(purple) and Carthage

 For clarity to the reader coming to San Cypriano for the first time, there are at least two Saint Cyprians in the Catholic Cannon: Cyprian of Antioch and Cyprian of Carthage.
 The one that we are concerned with is Saint Cyprian of Antioch.
 However, the division is not so simple.
 The stories of their lives are often transposed and there are some that see the two Cyprians as being different sides of the same being.
-Cyprian of Carthage (born 249) representing the repentant sorcerer who is forced to concede that Christ’s power exceeds his own, causing his conversion to Christianity.
+Cyprian of Carthage (born 249) represents the repentant sorcerer who is forced to concede that Christ’s power exceeds his own, causing his conversion to Christianity.
 While Cyprian of Antioch represents a cunning sorcerer who ascends the ranks of the Catholic priesthood to gain access to even greater powers than his sorcery alone provided.
 The two Cyprians were basically contemporaries and even traveled to and performed miracles in the same places.
-It can be quite confusing trying to separate the two.
+It can be quite confusing trying to separate the two historically.

 The Early Life of San Cypriano of Antioch